jacobjmarks/thoughts/_posts/2023-00-00-isolating-environment-variables-in-xunit-tests.md

 While this does cause our above tests to pass, running all of our tests sequentially is not ideal; particularly if and when there are test collections that do not require such constraints and are perfectly capable of being run in parallel without consequence.

-To alleviate the impact of this serial execution, we can instead manipulate our test collections such that only a subset of tests are run sequentially &mdash; the lesser of evils &mdash; and the performance of all other tests can be maintained and appropriately run concurrently.
+To alleviate the impact of serial execution, we can instead manipulate our test collections such that only a subset of tests are run sequentially &mdash; the lesser of evils &mdash; and the performance of all other tests can be maintained and appropriately run concurrently.

 Utilising the `[Collection]` xUnit Attribute, we can place all test suites that modify environment variables under a single custom test collection such that they are run sequentially.
 As below: